xeylou/testade.xeylou.fr/content/posts/security-notions/index.md

 #### authentication

-using a login & a password cannot verify the identity of the person accessing a ressource behind the user
+using a login & a password cannot verify the identity of the person accessing a ressource for that user

 since then, human intervention has guaranteed the identity of the person accessing the resource

 back then, simple questions where asked to know if the intended person using the credentials was the one intended - *e.g name of its dog, where did he was born, etc.*

-this authentication method was highly subjected to doxing
+this authentication method was highly subjected to doxing/osint

 nowadays, 2fa is used, living on the intended person's phone or an dedicated hardware device (yubikey)

 2fa can take the form of push notifications *(malicious ones can be injected)*, sms verifications *(warning sim swapping attack method)* or authenticators codes using the totp protocol

-mfa (multifactor authentication) can also be choose
+mfa (multifactor authentication) is also a thing

 ### os/software side